zannLeft/unity-hacking-game/README.md

 ###### ABOUT:
 This thrilling experience consists of 2 teams.
 The Hunters and The Hackers.
-With the help of their programming knowledge and a laptop, they have to breach the facilities security system and escape, all while running and hiding from the hunters.
+With the help of their programming knowledge and a laptop, they have to breach the facility's security system and escape, all while running and hiding from the hunters.

 The project is being built using the Unity cross-platform game engine and written in C#.